 Modern en-suites complement the bedrooms.
 Maybe bag the freestanding bathtub with a view or the shower with a skylight that lets you bathe under the stars?
-The ground-floor bedroom one is a superking with a logburner, WC available on request, while bedroom two on the first floor is an en-suite double with an egg bath and shower available on the landing.
-En-suite bedroom three offers two singles.
+The ground-floor bedroom one is a super-king with a log-burner, WC available on request, while bedroom two on the first floor is an en-suite king with an egg bath and shower available on the landing.
+En-suite WC bedroom three offers two singles.

-Bedroom four provides a kingsize bed with a bath just up the stairs, while the master bedroom is a kingsize with a bath along the corridor and a shower up the stairs.
-Bedroom six on the second floor is a double with access to a bath and shower.
+Bedroom four provides a kingsize bed with en-suite WC and egg bath, while bedroom five is a super-king size with en-suite WC and shower.
+Bedroom six on the second floor is a double with en-suite WC.

 Cast your mind back many years to childhood tales of ancient manor houses with wardrobes that opened up into another world.
 Which child wouldn’t want to stay in such a place?
 Silvertree Manor is Alice in Wonderland and The Chronicles of Narnia all rolled into one.

 It’s a fanciful, magical, medieval madhouse that children will remember fondly for the rest of their lives.
 When they’ve grown-up and have children of their own, it’ll be first on their list for family holidays.
 Rooms lead on to other rooms, bathrooms appear at the end of hidden passages, and accesses appear through secret staircases.